"Welcome to ESPAIN. The channel where the sun never sets and we still claim it as Spanish property. I'm thrilled to be back. I can hardly speak.

 The host smiles.
 "You guys have an admirable attitude.
 You do an amazing job!"

 "Well, not always.
-My brother and I get in hot water from time to time," Wright says with a chuckle.
+My brother and I get in hot water from time to time," Righton says with a chuckle.

 "What do you mean?" the host asks, raising an eyebrow.

-The host mirrors Wright’s mischievous laugh.
+The host mirrors Righton’s mischievous laugh.
 "Isn’t that reckless?"

 "Not for us.
-The Wombas family is colorful, but my brother and I are bright red, as you can see."
+Our family is really colorful, and my brother and I are bright red, as you can see."

 "So what happens to the rest of the laundry?"